Office 365 Anti-Spam Settings

 This is the first in a series of articles we have written about Exchange Online Protection.
 We recommend you read our articles on Office 365 Anti-Virus & Malware settings and Email Connection Filtering for a complete picture.

-You can see how much Spam is getting filtered in your organisation by signing up to our Office 365 reporting application.
+You can see how much Spam is getting filtered in your organisation by learning more about our Office 365 reporting software.
 Our reports track the amount of spam your company has received over time, so you can see if this trend changes after customising your spam settings.

 Getting access to the Spam settings is as easy as going to the Exchange Admin Center.

 If you are using a Small Business Office 365 subscription, you can access the Exchange Admin Center using this workaround.